awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-s3-accesspoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PublicAccessBlockConfiguration`  <a name="cfn-s3-accesspoint-publicaccessblockconfiguration"></a>
 The PublicAccessBlock configuration that you want to apply to this Amazon S3 bucket\.
 You can enable the configuration options in any combination\.
-For more information about when Amazon S3 considers a bucket or object public, see [The Meaning of "Public"](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html#access-control-block-public-access-policy-status) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about when Amazon S3 considers a bucket or object public, see [The Meaning of "Public"](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html#access-control-block-public-access-policy-status) in the *Amazon S3 User Guide*\.
 *Required*: No
 *Type*: [PublicAccessBlockConfiguration](aws-properties-s3-accesspoint-publicaccessblockconfiguration.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)